Babesiosis

 VIEW PROFESSIONAL VERSION

-• Babesiosis is transmitted by the same type of deer ticks (Ixodidae) that transmits Lyme disease.
+• Babesiosis is transmitted by deer ticks.

 • Babesiosis may cause fever, headache, body aches, and fatigue.

-• Most otherwise healthy people do not need to be treated, but if symptoms develop, people are usually given a combination of medications.
+• Most otherwise healthy people do not need to be treated, but, if symptoms develop, people are usually given a combination of medications.

 • Preventing tick bites helps prevent babesiosis.